-If venerable historian James MacGregor Burns had his way, the Constitution would see significant change to how the Supreme Court conducts its business.
+If venerable historian James MacGregor Burns had his way, the Constitution would see significant changes regarding how the Supreme Court conducts its business.

 His radical proposal to have the electorate vote on the power of judicial review is just one part of a lively, stimulating and highly readable book, Packing the Court: The Rise of Judicial Activism and the Coming Crisis of the Supreme Court.

-The proposal, which had been developed without the knowledge of other party leaders, led to a firestorm of controversy and eventually cost Roosevelt a large amount of the political capital he had gained with his first term and resounding electoral victory over Alf Landon in 1936.
+The proposal, which had been developed without the knowledge of other party leaders, led to a firestorm of controversy and eventually cost Roosevelt much of the political capital he had gained with his first term and resounding electoral victory over Alf Landon in 1936.

-The demonstration of a long history of attempted court packing is interesting enough by itself, but is hardly the most engaging feature of this work.
+The demonstration of a long history of attempted court packing is interesting enough by itself, but is hardly the most engaging feature of Burns’ work.

-In a relatively brief survey, Burns reviews the history of many of the court’s key decisions and finds its acting against moves toward progress.
+In a relatively brief survey, Burns reviews the history of many of the court’s key decisions and finds it often has countered moves toward social progress.

-Among the more memorable: the Dred Scott decision, which is considered by many to be the nadir of all the court’s verdicts; Plessy v.
-Ferguson, which gave official sanction to the ‘separate but equal’ doctrine that undergirded American apartheid; a series of railroad cases in the late 19th century that enhanced corporate power and diminished workers’ rights; and Hirabayashi v.
-U.S., which held that curfews against a group of people was acceptable when the country was at war with the country from which that group originated.
+Among the more memorable are the Dred Scott decision, which is considered by many to be the nadir of all the court’s verdicts; Plessy v.
+Ferguson, which gave official sanction to the ‘separate but equal’ doctrine that underpinned American apartheid; a series of railroad cases in the late 19th century that enhanced corporate power and diminished workers’ rights; and Hirabayashi v.
+U.S., which held that curfews against a group of people were acceptable when the country was at war with the country from which that group originated.

 Part of the value of Burns’ argument is that he does not hew simply to conservative or liberal lines.